-All of these options can be shortened, i.e., to -1, -r, -d, and -f.
+All of these options can be shortened, i.e., to -1, -r, -d, -f, and -c.

 querylog[on | off]

 Enable or disable query logging.
 (For backward compatibility, this command can also be used without an argument to toggle query logging on and off.)